ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index.md

 |inf_name_private|The name of the Vyatta private interface
 |inf_name_public|The name of the Vyatta public interface
 |gatewayid|The Vyatta gateway ID
-|vlans|List of Secure Perimeter Segment VLANs containing the type, VLAN number and VLAN ID
+|vlans|List of Secure Perimeter Segment VLANs containing the type, VLAN number, and VLAN ID
 |vyatta_gateway_vip|The VIP of the Gateway
 |vyatta_primary|Object that contains the private and public IP of the primary Vyatta member
 |vyatta_secondary|Object that contains the private and public IP of the secondary Vyatta member